The Design of Stretch: A Compact, Lightweight Mobile Manipulator for Indoor Human Environments: The Design of Stretch

-The head's color camera is $131\,cm$ above the ground when looking horizontally, which is between $50^{th}$ percentile sitting eye heights for adult females, $112.3\,cm$, and males, $121.9\,cm$, and $50^{th}$ percentile standing eye heights for adult females, $151.4\,cm$, and males, $164.3\,cm$\cite{tilley2002measure}.
+Using anthropometry, we show that Stretch matches key human dimensions (see Fig. \ref{fig:dimensions}).
+Rather than being a humanoid root, we think of Stretch as an example of ``robotic cubism'', where the human form has been deconstructed and reassembled in a manner reminiscent of Cubism \cite{wiki:Cubism}.

+When navigating with its arm stowed, Stretch is $34\,\si{\cm}$ wide, which is less than $50^{th}$ percentile hip widths for adult females, $37.1\,\si{\cm}$, and males, $36.1\,\si{\cm}$ \cite{tilley2002measure}.
+Paths wider than the width of human hips facilitate comfortable walking, and are thus likely to be common in human environments. $34\,\si{\cm}$ is also the diameter of the first Roomba \cite{irobot2002}.

-The bottom edge of the standard gripper's closed fingertips reaches from the floor at $0\,cm$ to $110\,cm$ in height, so the full horizontal workspace covers the floor and standard 36-inch high countertops ($\leq 92\,cm$).
-Most surfaces with frequent human interaction are near or below countertop height with significantly higher surfaces used for storage.
-The fingertips are $3.5\,cm$ in diameter, so the center of the closed fingertips reaches $112\,cm$ high, which is close to the $95^{th}$ percentile right shoulder heights of female, $109.7\, cm$, and male, $113.4\, cm$, wheelchair users \cite{paquet2004anthropometric}.
-The outer edge of the closed fingertips reaches $71\,cm$ out from the edge of the mobile base, which is similar to $50^{th}$ percentile arm lengths for adult females, $67.3\,cm$, and males, $72.6\,cm$ \cite{tilley2002measure}.
-Additional reach can sometimes be achieved by moving the mobile base underneath surfaces, such as beds and tables.
+Frequently manipulated objects tend to be reachable by human arms.
+The outer edge of Stretch's closed fingertips reaches $71\,\si{\cm}$ out from the edge of the mobile base, which is similar to $50^{th}$ percentile arm lengths for adult females, $67.3\,\si{\cm}$, and males, $72.6\,\si{\cm}$ \cite{tilley2002measure}.

+Frequently observed parts of the environment tend to be visible from human head height.
+Stretch's color camera is $131\,\si{\cm}$ above the ground, which is between $50^{th}$ percentile sitting eye heights for adult females, $112.3\,\si{\cm}$, and males, $121.9\,\si{\cm}$, and $50^{th}$ percentile standing eye heights for adult females, $151.4\,\si{\cm}$, and males, $164.3\,\si{\cm}$\cite{tilley2002measure}.

+To facilitate assisting people with disabilities, the center of Stretch's closed fingertips reaches $112\,\si{\cm}$ high, which is close to $95^{th}$ percentile right shoulder heights of female, $109.7\, \si{\cm}$, and male, $113.4\, \si{\cm}$, wheelchair users \cite{paquet2004anthropometric}.